27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 26. South Side Lions Park East – Pecan Valley

-South Side Lions Park is one of the family entertainment parks in San Antonio.
-The park authority, with the Texas Parks and Wildlife Department, organizes two-week programs for kid-friendly fishing San Antonio festivals twice yearly in the park.
+South Side Lions Park is one of San Antonio’s family entertainment parks.
+The park authority, with the Texas Parks and Wildlife Department, organizes two-week programs for kid-friendly fishing at San Antonio festivals twice yearly in the park.

-The ponds are stuffed with rainbow trout during wintertime and channel catfish only for fishing during warm seasons.
+The ponds are stocked with rainbow trout during wintertime and channel catfish only for fishing during the warm seasons.

-Besides fishing, the park facilities a park, a gym, a community center with meeting rooms, a playground, and picnic spots.
-Alcoholic beverages are allowed only by the playground side, and a free Wi-Fi connection is available in the community center.
+Besides fishing, the park facilities include a park, a gym, a community center with meeting rooms, a playground, and picnic spots.
+Alcoholic beverages are allowed only on the playground side, and a free Wi-Fi connection is available in the community center.

-• Entry Fee: $50 is required as an hour entry fee to the park.
+• Entry Fee: A $50 fee is required as an hourly entry fee to the park.
 For fishing, $30 is required besides a Freshwater Fishing License.

 • Address: 4600 Pecan Valley Dr, San Antonio, TX 78223, United States